SpikeAgent/SpikeAgent/README.md

 # With data mounts (recommended)
 # Mount your local data/results folders so SpikeAgent can read inputs and save outputs on your machine.
+# The `.env` file should be in the same directory where you run the Docker commands
 docker run --rm -p 8501:8501 --env-file .env \
   -v /path/to/your/data:/path/to/your/data \
   -v /path/to/results:/path/to/results \